 I'm a big advocate of printed work be it prints, albums or wall art as nothing beats being able to hold your portrait in your hands.
 A gift you can share with family and pass down when the time comes.

 I printed a couple of my portraits for the wall space by my stairway and I smile every time I walk by them because they serve as a permanent reminder that that I am beautiful even on the many days I don't quite feel it.
 Scrolling through tiny images on my phone doesn't quite give me the same joy.
 So I'm a big believer that every woman should have a printed portrait of herself in her home - it does wonders for the soul. 🙂

 So that's it!
 We've gone through the 5 main factors to consider when you are preparing for your photoshoot.
 I hope they help you as you plan your next (or first ever) shoot.
 I always recommend giving yourself a couple of weeks to plan everything to avoid feeling stressed.
 If you aren't already, I would love for you to join me over on Instagram where I'll be sharing more photos and tips on getting the best out of your shoot.

-If you have any questions about preparing for your photoshoot or you think you may be ready for your very own shoot soon – be sure to contact me right here, I’d love to hear from you.
+If you think you may be ready for your very own shoot soon - be sure to contact me right here, I'd love to hear from you.

 Leave a Reply